-Humble car wash attendant Samuel was portrayed as an honest man trying to elevate his family, often against the odds.
+Humble blue-collar worker Samuel was portrayed as an honest man trying to elevate his family, often against the odds.

 Interestingly the show took as many sideswipes at the Fosters’ local Black community as it did against the implicitly overriding racial odds the family had to work against.
 In one episode, following Samuel’s decision to return a stolen bag full of money to its rightful owners, he was beset by phone calls and notes through his letterbox all mocking his stupidity.

 Other characters chosen for lampooning were a succession of Reverends, many of whom were portrayed as more interested in the size of their collection boxes than in the spiritual wellbeing of their flock.